oilboi/Crafter-Minetest/README.md

 > #1 idea: weakness items, items that damage the mob more than diamond swords

+## redstone bugs
+- spawn when a stack overflow detection occurs and is very hostile

 ## zombies
 - zombies drop limbs randomly and a player can use them as a very low durability weapon and place them in the world